Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 * Field name is a reserved database keyword.
 ModuleStudio prevents the usage of keywords which are reserved in some database systems.
 Background is that there are no column prefixes anymore.
 For a list of all keywords see [the following section](#reserved-database-keywords).
 * Mandatory fields may not be nullable, too.
 Occurs if you try to activate both `mandatory` and `nullable` properties for a field.
 * The default/minimum/maximum value is too long for the specified field length.
-* Fields using text or blob data types must not be unique (applies for text, array and object fields).
+* Fields using text or blob data types must not be unique (applies for text and array fields).

 Note all rules for name validation are applied not only to `name`, but also to the `dbName` property, too, if it is set for a certain field.